 We also analysed the number of paralogs associated with our essential and nonessential gene sets to get an insight into the possible role of gene duplication in the enrichment of essential genes amongst the parent genes set.
-In the reference mouse 19.4% of nonessential genes and 25.9% of essential genes lack paralogs.
-This is in agreement with previous work showing non-essential genes are more likely than essential to be duplicated successfully cite/23675306}.
+In the reference mouse 80.6% of nonessential genes and 74.1% of essential genes have paralogs.
+This is in agreement with previous work showing non-essential genes are more likely than essential to be duplicated successfully \cite {23675306}.